 The opening theme is used in a few places throughout the series.

 The show's ending theme also makes an appearance, as the ringtone Hikaru uses to I.D. when Tamaki is calling.
 When Hikaru is comforting Haruhi in the church (and puts his headset on her) the song plays again.

 There's also a slow, waltz version of it used during the closing credits scenes in the final episode.

 Toilet Humor: In the manga (also included in the live-action series) the first time the Host Club visits Haruhi's home, Honey goes to borrow the toilet, but ends up running back into Mori's arms in tears at how small it is.

-Another one in chapter 62 when Hikaru manages to rile Tamaki up enough to make him shout loudly in front of everyone (including Haruhi) that he never "joy pees" (wetting oneself out of excitedment), "except maybe a few times in the past."
+Another one in Chapter 62 when Hikaru manages to rile Tamaki up enough to make him shout loudly in front of everyone (including Haruhi) that he never "joy pees" (wetting oneself out of excitedment), "except maybe a few times in the past".

-Token Evil Teammate: Kyouya is considered by everyone in the club to be more or less evil, especially compared to everyone else.
+Token Evil Teammate: Kyoya is considered by everyone in the club to be more or less evil, especially compared to everyone else.
 Even the twins are afraid of him.
 But he's still mostly a good guy.

 Tsundere: Honey's brother Chika is this towards cute animals.

 Twin Switch: And the "Which one is Hikaru-kun Gaaame!!"
 Haruhi, who has known the twins for the least amount of time, seems to be the only one able to tell the difference.